raspberrypilearning/editor-turtley-amazing/en/step_9.md

-## More experiments
+## Optional advanced experiments

 <div style="border-left: solid; border-width:10px; border-color: #ff9800; background-color: #fff3e0; padding: 10px; color: #000000; font-family: inherit;">
 The following activities are **optional extras**.
-They will replace your current rectangle spiral code if you run them, so make a copy of your finished script first if you want to keep it.
+They won’t change your main rectangle spiral script — instead, you’ll run them in a separate file.
 These examples are just for fun — explore and see what patterns you can make!
 </div>